lucasrngl/secpass/README.md

 ## Testing

-There are available **Integration Tests** in the project and you can run all the tests typing `npm test`.
+There are **Integration Tests** available in the project and you can run all the tests by running `npm test`.

 ## API Documentation